aleksandr-novikov/react-context-storage/README.md

 /*
 Wraps parent component with Storage Provider allowing using Storage in children components.
-Pass in your reducer to handle actions dispatched in Consumer components */ export const AppWithStorageProvider = withStorageProvider({
+Pass in your reducer to handle actions dispatched in Consumer components.
+*/
+export const AppWithStorageProvider = withStorageProvider({
   storageName,